Lobesitdoll/mdncomp/README.md

   - Show standards/specification references, status and links (W3C, WHATWG, KHRONOS, ECMA, IETF etc.)
    *(only in the mdncomp dataset)*.

-- Integrated update mechanism
+- Integrated update mechanism for dataset
-  - Fast update using "precompiled" compatibility data
+  - Fast update using "precompiled" compatibility data with additional data (summary description, specs)
-  - Optional forced data update to reinitialize with a full clean data set, f.ex. with data corruption.
   - Compressed data transfers

 - Define permanent/often used options in a config file (can be suspended when needed via option).